 Does recognizing how culture and consciousness coevolve require us to upgrade our definition of human nature itself?
 Perhaps we should narrow the concept of human nature to include only our slowly evolving brain-based biological consciousness, leaving our rapidly evolving cultural consciousness to be described in other terms.
 While this might help resolve the dispute around whether human nature is fixed or malleable, such a contraction of meaning would deprive us of a valuable concept.
 As its ongoing colloquial usage demonstrates, we need to retain the idea of human nature as a comprehensive description of what it means to be both a human animal and a morally responsible person.
 Because the overarching concept of human nature has endured for thousands of years, and because it evidently remains politically relevant in our time, I would rather expand the concept than narrow it.

-Adopting such a comprehensive understanding of human nature—that it can be improved overall through both individual character growth and the collective evolution of culture—brings us back to the exciting vision being pursued by the Institute for Cultural Evolution.
+Adopting such a comprehensive understanding of human nature—that it can be improved overall through both individual character growth and the collective evolution of culture—brings us back to the exciting vision being pursued by the Developmental Politics Project.
 This vision is both “constrained and unconstrained.”
 It rejects the idea that humans can be perfected through the creation of utopian social structures.
 Yet it affirms that we can improve the world, even if only incrementally, by improving the character and consciousness of humans themselves.

 Expanding and refining our concept of human nature, as I propose in this article, is necessary and important not only because of its relevance to our strategies for social improvement.
 This vital concept is also worthy of our close attention because of its impact on related ideas that are similarly politically relevant.
 These related concepts include questions of personhood and free will—whether or not humans are ultimately responsible for their actions.
 Notions of human responsibility provide the moral foundations of our legal system.
 And the expectation that we can continue to improve the human condition through effort and innovation—that our fate is not determined—is a presupposition that undergirds almost all forms of political action.
 If we discard the idea that human nature possesses at least a modicum of free choice and creativity, such crucial human endeavors may come to be seen as futile.